 As soon as we got home reality hit quick.
 We used a hospital blanket to get the dog adjusted to her smell but Blitz was still VERY curious and has high anxiety which didn’t help.
 Blitz was running sniffing up a storm and within five minutes Audrina was spitting up and had a serious diaper blow out.
 We definitely had that welcome to parenthood moment.

 After some time everything calmed down and we were able to enjoy the next few days with my family still in town.
 Audrina fell asleep pretty much after every feeding and slept for 2-3 hours before I would wake her to eat again.
 I am exclusively breastfeeding so yes that means even if the baby is sleeping I needed to wake her every 2-3 hours.
-I used my phone to always set an alarm and tracked her feeding times and diaper changes with the Baby Tracker App which is amazing!
+I used my phone to always set an alarm and tracked her feeding times and diaper changes with the Baby Tracker App I found on HMHB which is amazing!

 We did introduce a bottle with pumped breastmilk, I am using the Spectra 2 and Haakka to get expressed milk.
 I honestly just prefer to latch her on, but will have Tom or my mom give her the occasional bottle.

 Now a month later we are still feeding about every 2-3 hours, except at night she gives me longer stretches.
 I knew breastfeeding wasn’t going to be easy but I really wanted to commit to it because of the health benefits for Audrina and myself.
 I do totally respect mothers who choose not to or aren’t able to breastfeed, everyones situation is different and you need to do whats best for you, baby, and your family.